Aaron98990/ways-of-the-game/misconduct.md

 > - receiving a second caution in the same match

-## Team Officials
+## Team officials

+> Where an offense is committed by someone from the technical area (substitute, substituted player, sent-off player or team official) and the offender cannot be identified, the senior team coach present in the technical area will receive the sanction.

 >  a red card for a sending-off from the field of play and its immediate surrounds, including the technical area

-Many times competition rules will require to be out-of-sight and out-of-sound
+Many times, competition rules will require to be out-of-sight and out-of-sound.

-> Where an offense is committed by someone from the technical area (substitute, substituted player, sent-off player or team official) and the offender cannot be identified, the senior team coach present in the technical area will receive the sanction.

 > A medical team official who commits a sending-off offense may remain if the team has no other medical person available, and act if a player needs medical attention

-I include some of the offenses for which team officials may be warned, cautioned, or sent-off.
-It's pretty similar to players with some differences listed below.
+Here are common offenses for which team officials are warned, cautioned, or sent-off for.

 > Warning:
 > - [...]